 An elementary-level, communicative-based language course.
 This course is intended for students with no Italian at all or no more than two years of high school Italian.
 Practice in the classroom is supplemented by work in the language laboratory.
 FI-101 and FI-102 are sequential.

 FI 102 - Elementary Italian II

 Intended for students with no more than three years of high school Italian or students who have completed FI-101.
 FI-102 and FI-102 are sequential.
 Prerequisite: FI-101.

 An intermediate-level, communicative-based language sequence.
 A review of Italian grammar, vocabulary, and communicative structures, this course sequence emphasizes skill development in speaking, listening comprehension, reading, and writing in Italian through oral and written practice in the classroom and in the language laboratory.
 Students will also be introduced to Italian literature and culture through short literary and non-literary texts.
 FI-201 and FI-202 are sequential.
-Students who register for FI-201 must also register for a weekly session of conversation practice in the World Languages and Cultures Resource Center, coordinated by the Department of World Languages and Cultures.
-Prerequisite: Four years of high school Italian or FI-102.
+Students who register for FI-202 must also register for a weekly session of conversation practice in the World Languages and Cultures Resource Center, coordinated by the Department of World Languages and Cultures.
+Prerequisite: FI-201.

-FI 303 - Advanced Italian: Composition and Conversation I
+FI 304 - Advanced Italian: Composition and Conversation II

-Oral and written use of correct, idiomatic Italian vocabulary building, oral discussion, and instruction in the presentation of material.
-Prerequisite: FI-202.
+Oral and written use of correct, idiomatic Italian vocabulary building, oral discussion, composition, and instruction in the presentation of material.
+Prerequisite: FI-303.